-A channel needs to be at least 6 ft deep so that a buoy-tender can access the site to set and/or maintain aids to navigation (ATONs).
-At Timberneck Creek, to create a -6 ft MLLW channel and 1 ft of overdepth, approximately 46,300 cy of material will need to be hydraulically dredged and disposed of (Figure 10).
+The Aberdeen channel is 5,150 ft long and 80 ft wide with a turning basin at the working waterfront.
+The creek mouth is relatively narrow which restricts tidal flow to some degree.
+The federally-approved channel depth is -6 ft MLLW so dredge depths should not exceed that with the allowable 1 ft of overdepth.
+Presently, to create a -6 ft MLLW channel and 1 ft of overdepth (Total dredge depth -7 ft MLLW), approximately 59,000 cy of material will be hydraulically dredged and disposed of (Figure 10).
 Where the material needs to be dredged from in the channel varies.
 The calculated DEM depicts the amounts using color.
 Sections of the channel that require more dredging are shown in red.
 Sections of the channel where less material needs to be removed are shown in green.
 Areas deeper than -7 ft MLLW are shown in white because no material needs to be dredged in that section of channel.
-If dredged to -7 ft, material will have to be removed from the entire channel except for about 500 ft on the most outbound portion.
+Typical channel cross-sections depict the change from existing bottom that will occur due to dredging (Figure 11).
+Sediment analysis of cores taken in the channel show that the much of the material is too fine to be utilized for shoreline beneficial use (Figure 12).
+Though the superficial layer of material at the creek mouth and in the York River is sandy, the deeper material is silt and clay.
+Inside the creek, all the material dredged is silt and clay.